This is our review of the Nectar American Express credit card.

 How does this compare with the British Airways American Express cards?

-When converted to Avios, 2 Nectar points is worth 1.25 Avios.
+When converted to Avios, 2 Nectar points are worth 1.25 Avios.

 Both of these cards earn 1.5 Avios per £1, have a larger sign-up bonus and come with an annual voucher if you spend £10,000.
 However, the cards carry a, respectively, £250 and £240 annual fee.